-However, when living abroad, even something as simple as going to the movies came with its share of adjustments, so here are our three biggest tips to make movie-going in China easy.
+However, when living abroad, even something as simple as going to the movies comes with its share of adjustments, so here are our three biggest tips to make movie-going in China easy:

 Tip Number #1: Buy tickets through WeChat or Alipay

 If you’re spending any prolonged amount of time in China, you’ll probably have some kind of payment app (WeChat or Alipay) enabled on your phone, which will come in super handy for buying tickets to all your favourite movies.

 When we went to see the new live-action adaptation of Aladdin, we naively thought we could waltz up to some kind of kiosk to buy our tickets to avoid as much awkward communication as possible.
 After scouring the place for a couple minutes and finding no such machine, we tried our luck at the food counter.

 After some broken dialogue, much pointing and gesturing, we tried to buy two tickets with our foreign credit cards, but they were promptly declined.
 One of the employees suggested we buy the tickets through WeChat, but at that point, we didn’t have funds in our WeChat account.
 We finally handed over 120 yuan in cash, which is almost equal to what we’d pay in Canada, but were able to enter the theatre.

 After making it into the movie theatre, we searched through WeChat to see if we could find what the employee had mentioned.
 In almost no time, we located the movie ticket program and found that our tickets were half the price of what we paid!
 So we learned our lesson and always buy our tickets in the app now.